corda/auctionhouse/README.md

 # Auction House CorDapp

 This repo contains an example CorDapp that implements a decentralised auction house.
+Nodes can issue auction items themselves which they can then list in an auction.
+All auctions are public and are registered in all node's vaults.
+Nodes other than the seller node can bid on the auction before it expires.
+When it expires the auction will automatically settle.
+If settlement is not possible due to contract verification failure or another issue then the seller has the authority to end the auction in which case the auction item will be de-listed and the auction itself will be removed.

 # Setup